davep/textual-fspicker/docs/source/using.md

-A user can select a file by either picking one from the directory navigation widget within the dialog, or by typing the path and name of a file in the `Input` widget in the dialog.
+A user can select a file by either picking one from the directory navigation widget within the dialog, or by typing the path and name of a file in the [`Input`][textual.widgets.Input] widget in the dialog.
 If they type in a name it's possible for them to type in the name of a file that doesn't exist.

 In such a case the dialog will refuse to close and an error will be shown: